-The measurement dates used to determine pension and other postretirement benefit measurements for the plans are December 31, 2020 and 2019.
+The measurement dates used to determine pension and other postretirement benefit measurements for the plans are December 31, 2021 and 2020.
 The actuarial assumptions used to compute net periodic pension cost and postretirement benefit cost are based upon information available as of the beginning of the year, specifically, market interest rates, past experience and management's best estimate of future economic conditions.
 Changes in these assumptions may impact future benefit costs and obligations.
 In computing future costs and obligations, we must make assumptions about such things as employee mortality and turnover, expected salary and wage increases, discount rate, expected return on plan assets, and expected future cost increases.
 Two of these assumptions have the most impact on the level of cost: (1) discount rate and (2) expected rate of return on plan assets.

 On an annual basis, we set the discount rate using a yield curve analysis.
 This analysis includes constructing a hypothetical bond portfolio whose cash flow from coupons and maturities matches the year-by-year, projected benefit cash flow from our plans.
-The decrease in discount rate during 2020 increased our projected benefit obligation by approximately \$92.1 million.
+The increase in the discount rate during 2021 decreased our projected benefit obligation by approximately \$45.1 million.

 In determining the expected long-term rate of return on plan assets, we review historical returns, the future expectations for returns for each asset class weighted by the target asset allocation of the pension and postretirement portfolios, and long-term inflation assumptions.
-Based on the target asset allocation for our pension assets and future expectations for asset returns, we decreased our long term rate of return on assets assumption for NorthWestern Energy Pension Plan to 4.17 percent and decreased our assumption on the NorthWestern Corporation Pension Plan to 3.01 percent for 2021.
+Based on the target asset allocation for our pension assets and future expectations for asset returns, we increased our long term rate of return on assets assumption for NorthWestern Energy Pension Plan to 4.26 percent and decreased our assumption on the NorthWestern Corporation Plan to 2.66 percent for 2022.